diavolosz/diavolosz/README.md

 ### I am a full-stack web developer in Toronto, ON

-### with a background in quality assurance and quality control.
-I love being innovative and have the ability in designing user interfaces, testing codes and constructing databases and servers to develop intriguing and user-friendly web application.
+### In additonal to a background in quality assurance and quality control, I love being innovative and have the ability in designing user interfaces, testing codes and constructing databases and servers to develop intriguing and user-friendly web application.
 My passion have led me to completed my Fullstack Web Development Diploma through Lighthouse Labs.
 I love creating projects that require extensive research analysis with contents that intersect between field of science and programming.

 # Languages and Tools